Research interests

 interactive proofs.
 I'm also interested in new mathematical tools which

-approximate representation theory.
+problems in operator algebras, and approximate representation theory.

 In Lie theory and algebraic combinatorics, some topics of interest